PrefectHQ/prefect/docs/concepts/agents.md

 # Agents

-!!! note "Workers are recommended"
+!!! warning "Workers are recommended"
     Agents are part of the block-based deployment model.
 [Work Pools and Workers](/concepts/work-pools/) simplify the specification of a flow's infrastructure and runtime environment.
 If you have existing agents, you can [upgrade from agents to workers](/guides/upgrade-guide-agents-to-workers/) to significantly enhance the experience of deploying flows.

 ## Agent overview